coderaryanjain/Todo_App/README.md

 ## Contributing 🤝

-Feel free to fork this project and submit pull requests for any improvements!
+Feel free to fork this project and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License 📄